Frankfurt am Main

 St Paul's Church, Frankfurt

-This is the house where J.W.
-Goethe was born in 1749 and he also lived his first many years here.
-Today, the house is a museum where you can learn about Goethe’s life, works and contemporaries.
+The Goethe-Haus is the house where J.W.
+Goethe was born in 1749, and he also lived his first many years at this address.
+Among other things, Goethe wrote The Sorrows of Young Werther and the beginning of Faust during his time here in Frankfurt.
+Today, a museum has been set up in and near the house, where you can see many effects that collectively depict Goethe’s life, works and contemporaries.

 Städel Museum, Frankfurt